-- 10.1 The Health and Safety information made available - 10.2 Further notices relating to first aid and fire safety will be displayed as appropriate. - 10.3 We will display a certificate of employers' liability insurance at Reception. - 10.4 Health and safety advice is available from The Head and the H&S Officer - 10.5 Supervision of staff operations will be undertaken by the H&S Officer
+- 10.1 The Health and Safety information made available - 10.2 Further notices relating to first aid and fire safety will be displayed as appropriate. - 10.3 We will display a certificate of employers' liability insurance at Reception. - 10.4 Health and safety advice is available from The Health and Safety Officer - 10.5 Supervision of staff operations will be undertaken by the H&S Officer